ColeBranston/CloudFusion/README.md

 A full-stack freelancing website for companies to contract students to meet their software development needs using React, TailwindCSS, and an integrated Stripe payment platform.
-The website connects the front end to the back end and database using DynamoDB, Cloudfront, RDS, EC2, and S3.
+The website connects the front end to the back end and database using AWS DynamoDB, Cloudfront, RDS, EC2, and S3.